hasanhasanhaji/Mehr_corpus/README.md

 # Mehr_corpus
-In this repository, the Mehr corpus is placed.
+After the acceptance of the article, the Mehr corpus will be placed in this section.